ChillJesus/uwu/readme.md

 ### Cogs

-The cogs folder consists of two sub folders
+The cogs folder consists of three sub folders

-##### Buttons
+#### Buttons

-**commands.js** - handles the buttons for the help commands<br/>
-**nhentai.js** - handles the page buttons for the nhentai reader<br/>
-**sauced.js** - handles the page buttons for the image sourcing command<br/>
+This page contains all the button handlers, click something and it gets processed here

-##### Commands
+#### Commands

 I really hope this one is self explanatory, this folder contains individual files for each command and all their related functions.
 Most functions are used, but some are unused and just exist because I wanted to implement all of [HMTai](https://www.npmjs.com/package/hmtai)

+#### DB

+This is where I was keeping my db stuff in testing, likely to change, but feel free to yeet the bot db in there.
+All on you, that js file might get lonely if you don't.

 ### Features

+#### MongoDB

+Because databases are better than objects, and mongodb is the best database.
+Subscribe to my religion, only twenty braincells a function.

-##### Nhentai reader
+#### Nhentai reader

 This is why I made the bot.
 It started off as a meme, but like all bonkable memes I got too deep and couldn't pull out.
-The reader pings an nHentai api to retrieve the pages of a requested doujin, loads them into an object labeled with the message id and sends an embed controlled by buttons to read it in chat.
+The reader pings an nHentai api to retrieve the pages of a requested doujin, loads them into the mongodb database and scrolls through the pages via buttons.

-##### SauceNAO
+#### SauceNAO

 I've implemented (most?) of the saucenao api into the sauce command.
-This currently retrieves 10 results and loads them into an object labeled with the message id that's controlled by buttons, letting you scroll through the different results without spamming chat.
+This currently retrieves 10 results and loads them into the mongodb database and lets you scroll through the different sources via buttons.
+No more spamming the chat for lots of results.

-##### Your standard action gifs
+#### Your standard action gifs

 Something I like about bots is being able to slap people with them, so I implemented a bunch of actions you can do.
 * `lick`